-The Three Waters Reform Programme signals a significant change for Councils, and currently there is uncertainty around how water supply, wastewater and stormwater services will be delivered to our community in the future.
+The Three Waters Reform Programme signals a significant change for councils, and currently there is uncertainty around how water supply, wastewater and stormwater services will be delivered to our community in the future.
 In this section, you will find more information, learn how the reform will likely impact our district and view Council’s submissions to Parliament.

 The Government is reviewing how to improve the regulation and supply arrangements of drinking water, wastewater and stormwater (three waters) to better support New Zealand’s prosperity, health, safety and environment.
 Most three waters assets and services, but not all, are owned and delivered by local councils.

 The Three Waters Review is a cross-government initiative led by the Minister of Local Government.
 Other involved agencies and portfolios include: Health, Environment, Finance, Business Innovation and Employment, Commerce and Consumer Affairs, Primary Industries, Climate Change, Infrastructure, Civil Defence and Emergency Management, Housing and Urban Development, Transport, Conservation, and Rural Communities.

 The Review, beginning in mid-2017, ran in parallel to the latter stages of the Government Inquiry into Havelock North Drinking Water, which was set up following the campylobacter outbreak in 2016.
 Up to 5500 people were ill as a result and four people are thought to have died from associated causes.

 The initial findings of the Review were consistent with many of the Havelock North Inquiry’s findings, and raised broader questions about the effectiveness of the regulatory regime for the three waters, and the capability and sustainability of water service providers.

 Effective three waters services are essential for our communities

 - Our health and safety: depends on safe drinking water, safe disposal of wastewater and effective stormwater drainage.